PavanRangani/docs/docs/prd/gifting/gifting.md

 ## Add Gift

 - Only Individual or Joint can give gift.
+- Gift can't be given to Terminated trust.
 - `Fair Market Value` is grater than `Gift Tax Value` otherwise system show error message like `Should be <= Fair Market Value`.
 - Gift can not add when `Gift Tax Value` and `Fair Market Value` are 0.
 - When `GST Exempt` is true (GST Gift), `Grant date` is always grater than or equal to `01/01/1985` otherwise system show an error message.